Helpful Answers to the Most Frequently Asked Questions

 What are excessive transactions regarding my savings account?

-Current federal regulations limit the number of transactions that may occur from a savings, money market, or similar non-transactional account.
+Current federal regulations eliminated the limit on the number of transactions that may occur from a savings, money market, or similar non-transactional account.
 Known as Regulation D, it was implemented to help stabilize the money supply at the national level.
-Currently preauthorized and third-party transfers are limited to a maximum of 6 per statement cycle.
-If you feel such limitations will be a burden, please consider opening up a transactional account, such as a checking account.

 Mobile Deposit Answers for People On the Go